How universal credit is calculated

 Where an applicant does not have children or limited capability for work, all of their income is taken into account.

-Where the claimant has earnings above their work allowance (or any earnings if no work allowance applies) a taper applies and 63 pence is taken into account for every net additional pound earned.
+A taper applies where the claimant has earnings above their work allowance (or any earnings if no work allowance applies).
+Before 24 November 2021, 63 pence was taken into account for every net additional pound earned.
+From 24 November 2021, this has been reduced to 55 pence.

 Earned income and the assessment period